feliperdamaceno/syncrate/README.md

 # Syncrate

-A simple and flexible state management for Vanilla JS/TS and Web Components.
+A simple and flexible state management solution for Vanilla JavaScript, TypeScript, and Web Components.

-<strong style="color: tomato;">⚠️ This project is still in Alpha, and is subject
-of drastic changes, do NOT use in PRODUCTION!</strong>

 ## Table of contents